 Be Careful About High MERV Ratings

-While a higher MERV number may ensure better filtration efficiency, it is very important to understand that too high a MERV filter may also cost you more to operate your heating and air conditioning system.
+While a higher MERV number may ensure better filtration efficiency, it is very important to understand that too high a MERV filter may also cost you more to operate your furnace and AC system.
 The higher the MERV, the more difficult the air may flow through the system, and the harder the system may need to work.
-Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.
+Your goal is to get the right balance between air flow, air filtration level and energy efficiency.

 The default choice for most systems would be a MERV 6-8.
-A higher MERV filter should be used subject to the advice of your Peitz Service Experts Heating & Air Conditioning service advisor to confirm your system has the capability of moving the suitable quantity of air through higher efficiency filters.
-You normally do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
+A higher MERV filter should be used subject to the advice of your Peitz Service Experts service advisor to ensure your system has the capability of moving the proper quantity of air through higher efficiency filters.
+You generally do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
 However, if your family has allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.

-Filtration has changed greatly over the past ten years.
-Early on, home air filters were used in the furnace or air handler only to protect the comfort equipment itself.
+Filtration has changed considerably over the past few years.
+Early on, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
 But (in the words of Bob Dylan) the times they are a changing.
-Pierre area homeowners expect their air filter to save kids from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
+Pierre area homeowners expect their air filter to save loved ones from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!